sgoedecke/gatsby-blog/content/blog/animal-call-audio-recognition/index.md

 If you're currently spending time listening to long audio recordings of birdcalls or animal noises, it's likely that the last four years of advances in machine learning can save you a lot of time.
 I would like to help.
 I hope this blog post convinces you of two things: first, that near-state-of-the-art machine learning is _easy to use_ even if you're not a professional programmer, and second, that with a day or two of effort you can set up a pipeline that will reliably recognize any animal call (e.g. a birdcall), allowing you to record more data in more places.
 If you read this post and you want to try this, feel free to email me and I'll pitch in to help.

 The genesis of this idea came from my partner, who came back from a field naturalist talk having been told that it was currently impossible to build an automatic recogniser for the call of the Australian Powerful Owl, _Ninox strenua_.
 I felt that this couldn't possibly be right in 2024, after the recent frenzy of investment in AI models and tooling.
-Indeed, it is possible: I hacked together [ninoxstrenua.site](https://ninoxstrenua.site/), which will take in an audio file (up to a couple of hundred mb) and tell you if it contains powerful owl calls.
+Indeed, it is possible!
+I hacked together [ninoxstrenua.site](https://ninoxstrenua.site/), which will take in an audio file (up to a couple of hundred mb) and tell you if it contains powerful owl calls:

+![owls](owls.png)

 I'm going to try to explain how to do this, assuming an audience that is not a professional programmer but has dabbled a bit with Python, and who has access to a reasonable volume of animal audio (say, a couple of hours).

-![owls](owls.png)

-## Setup
+## Setting up your tools and accounts

 This is going to be the hardest part if you don't do a lot of Python programming.
 Bear with it - it's all downhill from here.
 First, you're going to need to install `python3` on whatever system you have: https://www.python.org/downloads/.
 Next, you're going to have to install a bunch of libraries for audio processing.
 In a macOS terminal, the command is something like `pip install pydub librosa soundfile datasets simpleaudio numpy huggingface_hub`.
 It might not work the first time.
 In the worst case, you'll have to look up the error message and figure it out.
 The general tutorial for installing Python packages is https://packaging.python.org/en/latest/tutorials/installing-packages/.